hapiholidays/aoc2024/README.md

 Hapi is a programming language unlike most other languages.
 Where other languages may be defined around functions (like ML), objects (like C++) or even proof-searching (like Prolog), Hapi is defined around processes, and is based on the theory of the asynchronous pi-calculus and multiparty session types.

-This means the solutions in Hapi should differ significantly from the solutions in Python, C++ etc. whic is why we believe it is a very interesting task to solve real world problems (or at least puzzles) in Hapi.
+This means the solutions in Hapi should differ significantly from the solutions in Python, C++ etc. which is why we believe it is a very interesting task to solve real world problems (or at least puzzles) in Hapi.

 ## Trying for yourself
 It is relatively easy to run Hapi yourself.
 All it requires is a docker installation and following the steps below